 Omega-3 fatty acids have been found to improve measures of fertility.
 Supplementation for 32 weeks leads to a significant improvement in sperm concentration, total count, and motility, as well as protective antioxidant effects.

 Omega 3s are more than just male fertility supplements—these fatty acids have been shown to have a myriad of health benefits, including everything from easing depression to controlling asthma.
 Found primarily in fish, omega-3s (especially EPA and DHA) are crucial for proper body functioning.
 When it comes to male reproductive health, omega-3s are essential in enhancing antioxidant activity in seminal fluid, as well as serving as important structural components of cell membranes.

 One 2010 study explored the relationship between both omega-3 and omega-6 fatty acids and idiopathic (unexplained) male infertility.
 They found that infertile men generally had a higher ratio of omega-6s compared to omega-3s, and that lower levels of omega-3s correlated with decreased sperm quality.
 Another study demonstrated that supplementing with omega-3s for 32 weeks led to a dramatic improvement in sperm concentration.

 A recent systematic review of omega-3 fatty acids as a male fertility supplement examined three studies that treated infertile men with EPA and DHA and observed their effects on semen parameters.
-They found that supplementation with omega-3s increased sperm motility significantly, and that higher levels of DHA in seminal plasma contributed to a protective effect for the sperm.
+They found that omega-3s used as a male fertility supplement increased sperm motility significantly, and that higher levels of DHA in seminal plasma contributed to a protective effect for the sperm.

 Tribulus terrestris can enhance libido and has beneficial effects on semen parameters such as count, motility, and morphology.